Note: This GIF shows an earlier version of the app in action. New GIFs coming soon!

 In Analytics, under the Admin tab, navigate to AdWords Linking (at the Property level).
 Create a new link group for your AdWords account.

 3. Link AdWords to Analytics

-In Adwords, click the "Settings" icon, navigate to Linked Accounts > Google Analytics in the left-hand sidebar.
-Link the "View" for which you just created a link group in Google Analytics.
+In AdWords, click the Settings icon, head to Linked Accounts > Google Analytics in the left-hand sidebar.
+Link the View you just created a link group for in Analytics.